 WIEGO is focused on the devastating impact of this crisis for the world’s two billion informal workers.
 We are striving to ensure that informal workers’ issues are addressed, sharing information and advocacy tools, and arguing for policies and plans that include informal workers.

 Many live and/or work in crowded public spaces with little or no access to water and sanitation, and have no access to health care.
-And because informal workers depend on their daily earnings to survive—whether they are self-employed, wage workers, casual day labourers or dependent contractors—they face the risk of falling into extreme poverty as a result of government-ordered lockdowns.
+And because informal workers depend on their daily earnings to survive—whether they are self-employed, wage workers, casual day labourers or dependent contractors—they face the risk of falling into extreme poverty as a result of government-ordered lockdowns and economic disruptions.

-Women informal workers face additional challenges because of their additional care and domestic responsibilities.
+Women informal workers face additional challenges because of their care and domestic responsibilities.

 As staying home and away from work is mandated in many places, income replacement measures from the state are critical for informal workers and their families to meet these workers most basic needs.
 Such measures must go beyond the targeting the very poor and the unemployed to include workers in vulnerable occupations.